Skip to content

 • symmetric cipher algorithms

 The threat of quantum computers to conventional cryptography takes two forms.
-Grover’s algorithm reduces the security of modern symmetric cipher algorithms by half while Shor’s algorithm completely breaks the security of modern authentication and key establishment algorithms.
-As a result, we can continue to protect our communications by doubling the strength of our symmetric cipher algorithms and replacing our conventional authentication and key establishment algorithms with post-quantum algorithms.
+Grover’s algorithm reduces the security of modern symmetric cipher algorithms by approximately half while Shor’s algorithm completely breaks the security of modern authentication and key establishment algorithms.
+As a result, we can continue to protect our communications using the AES-256 symmetric cipher which is considered sufficiently secure even in the presence of a cryptographically relevant quantum computer.
+We can then replace our conventional authentication and key establishment algorithms with post-quantum algorithms.
 Note that during TLS 1.3 handshakes, the ciphersuite specifies the symmetric cipher to be used for the duration of the connection.
-Since AES-128 is generally accepted to be sufficient, we can double our strength by using the AES_256_GCM_SHA384 ciphersuite.
+Both CNSA (Commercial National Security Algorithm Suite) 1.0 and 2.0 prescribe using the AES_256_GCM_SHA384 ciphersuite.
 For key establishment and authentication, there are post-quantum KEMs (Key Encapsulation Mechanisms) and signature schemes.

 These use different kinds of math from the conventional algorithms.
 They are designed specifically for resistance to quantum-computers.
-The authentication algorithms and KEMs we have chosen to integrate are all lattice-based algorithms.
+The authentication algorithm and KEM that NIST has standardized for use with network protocols are lattice-based algorithms.

 Note: SABER KEM and NTRU KEM were deprecated and removed as they did not move on to standardization.